 To view or edit a workspace, click the workspace name.
 A workspace configuration page will be displayed.

-Use Enabled checkbox to override the global contact information for this this workspace.
+Use Enabled checkbox to override the global configuration and contact information for this workspace.

 Clients accessing this workspace as a Virtual Services will use the contact information provided here.